doobery47/dash-trading/README.md

     using the same id in in 2 callback Outputs.
 Have a look at https://community.plotly.com/t/multiple-callbacks-for-an-output/51247 to resolve this.

+improvements for dash version.
+1. Home.
+    Update the graph.
+Looks a bit bland.
+Take a version of candlestick version remove the current value and put it somewhere else.
+    Make the graphs a little smaller and move the current vlue to take up the space
+2. Portfolio
+    Equities/Historic/Colin has an error
+3. Candlestick analysis.
+THis now works to a fashion.
+We run the candlestick patten against the data and retieve the Bullish ad bearish results for the whole graph, but when we display the graph it gives no indication which dates had these bearish/bullish swings.
+So with this version we need to dislpay the table of data and intract with the graph.
+Or display another line on the graph with the markers (dates) imbeded in the line.
+    We need to have another look at the graph. shold include one running avarage and one subplot.

+READING.

+Look at https://github.com/snehilvj/dash-mantine-components.
+Looks like more controls for Dash.
+Look at https://github.com/matplotlib/mplfinance.
+Diplaying finacial data

 Morgan Stanley - Global Brands (MSJD.SG)
 Stuttgart - Stuttgart Delayed price.
 Currency in EUR